+Charme supports two kinds of primitives: natural numbers and primitive procedures.
 If the expression is a number, it is a string of digits.
-The isNumber procedure evaluates to True if and only if its input is a number:
+The is_number procedure evaluates to True if and only if its input is a number: def is_primitive(expr): return is_number(expr) or is_primitive_procedure(expr)

-'''

-def isNumber(expr):

-return isinstance(expr, str) and expr.isdigit()
+def is_number(expr): return isinstance(expr, str) and expr.isdigit()

-'''